Fiserv/firstvision-apac/docs/APIs/Account-Management/Update-Pricing-Control.md

 This service is used update pricing control structure over an accounts.
 This service will update PCT Override, PCT Start Date, State Of Residency, State Of Issuance and PCT Expiry Date.

+Fields that are not provided in the request object will be initialised to their default values.
+All numeric fields are initialised to zero and alphanumeric fields initialised to spaces.

 ## Endpoint

 `PUT /v1/accounts/{accountNumber}/pricingControls`